ashh20x/hashbuzz-unified/README.md

 2. **Logic Contract (HashbuzzLogicV201):** This contains the core logic of the application, such as campaign creation and management , rearding and other key utils.

-3. **Proxy Contract (HashbuzzProxy):** This delegates all calls to the logic contract while maintaining the same storage context in the state contract.
+3. **Proxy Contract (HashbuzzProxy201):** This delegates all calls to the logic contract while maintaining the same storage context in the state contract.

 By separating logic from state, we can upgrade the logic contract without modifying the state, ensuring that we can improve and patch the system as needed.